TechDufus/TravLang/ocamltest/README.md

 Then, when running `make new` after migrating _n_ tests, the number of new tests reported by `make new` should have increased by _n_.

-OCaml's testsuite is divided into directories, each of them containing one or several tests, which can each consist of one or several files.
+travlang's testsuite is divided into directories, each of them containing one or several tests, which can each consist of one or several files.

 Thus, the directory is the smallest unit that can be migrated.